 Central Oregon event focuses on program improvement

-Salem - Redmond will host the annual Central Oregon Occupational Safety and Health Conference Sept.
+Salem, OR — Redmond will host the annual Central Oregon Occupational Safety and Health Conference Sept.
 18-19, 2013, with the theme “Do your safety and health programs have you covered?”
 The conference is being held at the Eagle Crest Resort in Redmond.

 Oregon’s Occupational Safety and Health Division (Oregon OSHA), a division of the Department of Consumer and Business Services, encourages workers and employers to attend the event to help improve safety and health performance.
 Transforming the workplace can help organizations reduce injuries and accidents, and decrease workers’ compensation costs.